joeyates/imap-backup/README.md

 [Rubygem]: http://rubygems.org/gems/imap-backup "Ruby gem at rubygems.org"
 [Continuous Integration]: https://circleci.com/gh/joeyates/imap-backup "Build status by CirceCI"

-## GMail
+# GMail

+With GMail, you will need to enable 'App passwords' on your account.

-GMail OAuth2 authentication is supported.
+## GMail OAuth2

+GMail OAuth2 authentication is supported, but as GMail's policy requires users to set up an application specific to their account, the feature is disabled by default.

-To set it up, [follow the HOWTO](docs/setting-up-gmail.md).
+To set it up, [follow the HOWTO](docs/setting-up-gmail-with-oauth2.md).

 # Installation